afair/girders.org/source/_posts/2012-09-29-scaling-postgresql-with-pgpool-and-pgbouncer.markdown

 master out of the cluster until it can be repaired, and tells the other slaves to follow the newly promoted master node.

-You can reprovision a new (or old master) node to and introduce it to the cluster.
+You can re-provision a new (or old master) node to and introduce it to the cluster.